 Hostel Mali Mrak — This small backpacker hostel is a great option if you’re travelling solo or on a budget.
 They have a handful of dorm and private rooms available, clean facilities, friendly owners, and great common areas for meeting other travellers.
 Click here to see their availability

 Casablanca Boutique B&B — A centrally-located boutique hotel, this is an excellent place to rest your head if you’re on the look for a little romance and your budget allows for more than a hostel.
 They have a number of clean and comfortable rooms available and breakfast is included in the nightly rate.
 Click here to check their availability

 Airbnb — If you want more of a local perspective during your Zagreb itinerary, then Airbnb is a great option for you.
 There are numerous properties available on the platform from a private room in a local’s home to full apartments (like this modern flat just outside of the city centre).
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to see the best Airbnbs in Zagreb!

 Not quite what you’re looking for?
 Click here to browse more Zagreb hotels!

 Spending a day in Zagreb is a great way to get to know the Croatian capital even in a short period of time.
 Because of its compact nature, you can get a lot of out the city even if you only have time to see Zagreb in a day.